Close

 Encouraging your child to participate in physical activities is an excellent way to prevent them from spending too much time in front of the TV.
 Enroll them in after-school sports activities or take them on walks or weekend bike rides.
 It not only keeps their physical health in check but also promotes a healthy lifestyle.

 You can also find alternative options for your child’s entertainment.
-Reading, drawing, playing board games, and puzzles are some fun activities that challenge their creativity and improve their cognitive skills.
+Reading, drawing, playing board games, and doing puzzles are some fun activities that challenge their creativity and improve their cognitive skills.
 Make sure that these activities are fun and engaging, so your child will be less inclined to choose a TV over them.

 Remember, children observe and imitate adults, so it’s crucial to model good behavior.
 Turn off the TV while eating dinner, and designate time for family activities, such as game night or movie night.
-In doing so, you show your child that there are other ways to spend quality time with the family that does not involve watching TV.
+In doing so, you show your child that there are other ways to spend quality time with the family that do not involve watching TV.

 Stay Safe With Kids360